gleich/Hack-Club-GP/README.md

 ## 👩👱 Contributing

 We would love to have your contribution!
-Unless something super small, or a cricial bug fix, please make an issue so we can discuss it before hand.
+Unless its something super small or a critical bug fix please make an issue so we can discuss it before hand.
 We don't want you to waist time working on something just for it not to be added.
 Just make sure you run `flutter pub run import_sorter:main` before submitting a PR in the future